“Do you know where we pay the exit fee?”

 Summary: The Cuban airport exit fee is no longer required

-To sum up: As of 2015, visitors to Cuba do NOT have to pay anything to leave the country.
+So, how much does it cost to leave Cuba?
+To sum up: As of this writing in 2019, visitors to Cuba do NOT have to pay anything to leave the country.
 Any such fees were already paid in the cost of your flight.
+The exit fee is no longer a thing.
+That’s one less thing to have to worry about when you’re in Cuba!

 If you plan wisely, you can spend up all of your Cuban cash, then head to the airport with no Cuban money left, and you will have no problems departing the country.
 Worst case scenario, you have to go home with extra Cuban cash in your pocket, which you can turn into a souvenir of your trip.